-I made a set of Easter themed cutting strips for the children to work on their scissor and fine motor skills.
-I printed them on regular paper and cut the strips out.
-The children cut along the lines on each strip.
-I have included both black and white and color cutting strips.
+I made fall themed cutting strips to help work on beginning scissor skills and fine motor development.
+I printed the strips on cardstock paper and cut them out.
+I included both black and white as well as color patterns.

 This is one of our favorite fall craft projects to make!!
 We do it over a span of two to three days but you can adjust it to fit the needs of your early learners.
 We use large sheets of construction paper (usually sold right next to the regular sized construction paper) but if you do not want to make giant scarecrows you can scale the project down to make smaller ones.